 Regional contests are proctored by volunteer Teachers of the Visually Impaired and scored locally by volunteer transcribers, based on national guidelines.

-All students can compete in the preliminary Braille Challenge events, which are typically held from January through mid-March throughout the United States and Canada, but only the top 50 students (10 in each category) with the highest scores are invited for the final round – two days of competition, camaraderie and fun!
+All students can compete in the preliminary Braille Challenge events, which are typically held from January through mid-March throughout the United States, Canada and the United Kingdom but only the top 50 students (10 in each category) with the highest scores are invited for the final round – two days of competition, camaraderie and fun!